Morpho-Genetic Assessment of Greengram [Vigna radiata (L.) Wilczek] Landraces of Odisha, India for MYMV Resistance

 Distinctness, uniformity and stability (DUS) guidelines were adopted to collect the phenotypical traits after 30-d of sowing.
-The crop was regularly monitored the occurrence of whitefly and development of Yellow Mosaic Disease (YMD).
+The occurrence of whitefly and development of yellow Mosaic Disease (YMD) were regularly monitored in the crop.
 The disease infection and severity of MYMV was recorded and each plant rated on a 1 to 9 scale as per the guidelines presented in Table 2 .
 The disease scoring recorded in two growth phases (vegetative and repro-ductive).
 Disease index has been calculated as per the formula is given below:

 PDI = Sum of the numerical values/Total number of leaves examined × maximum grade value × 100